-- Step 1 Do one of the following: - In the main menu, choose Edit > Edit directory group. - Use the keyboard shortcut you have defined, as described in Defining and Editing Keyboard Shortcuts, page 6-2. - Step 2 In the dialog box, type the new group name, and then click Save.
+- In the main menu, choose Edit > Edit directory group. - Use the keyboard shortcut you have defined, as described in Defining and Editing Keyboard Shortcuts, page 6-2. - Step 2 In the dialog box, type the new group name, and then click Save.